mgorav/rsocket-complete-stack/README.md

 `./gradlew clean build` on the root directory.
 Each module can be built individually using the same command, but executed in the particular module directory.

-NOTE: These ere designed to run from IDE.
+NOTE: These modules are designed to run from IDE.